 Mount Lilydale Mercy College Year 9 Camp 1 Blog

-On Monday the 20th of March we welcomed a group of Year 9 legends from Mt Lilydale Mercy College.
+On Monday the 20th of March we welcomed the group of Year 9 legends from Mt Lilydale Mercy College.
 It was a pleasure to have you all.
 Thank you for driving all this way to unleash your greatness.
 So many students pushed themselves outside of their comfort zones on multiple occasions.
 You should all be very proud of yourselves.
 Over camp, there were many cool things to be learned.
-Such as The Summit’s 5 keys and setting ‘Targets, Stretches, and Super Stretches.
+Such as The Summit's Five Keys and setting targets, stretches, and super starches.

 1. Have Fun